frjo/hugo-theme-zen/README.md

 ### Figure and Img

 Zen comes with a improved version of the built in "figure" shortcut and a very similar "img" shortcode.
-Support for images both in "assets" and in "static".
+Support for images in global assets directory, static directory and page resources.

 ```
 {{< figure src="/images/image.jpg" alt="Example image." caption="Lorem ipsum dolor sit amet." >}}